 The Tutorial Program (Business and Professions Code, section 4940, 4941, 4971; Regulations Sections 1399.420 – 432) is similar to an apprenticeship using the ancient method of a tutor passing on his or her understanding of oriental medical practice.
 It is a patient-centered study of medicine where the student learns in an intensive, hands-on format.

-The tutor acts as a guide towards helping the student "integrate and organize [the understanding of medicine] through experience and use with patient problems, employing the cognitive skill of the clinical reasoning process."
-In this way, the teacher not only passes on to the student their unique personal point of view in clinical practice, but also gives the student another source.
-The tutor's commitment is to helping the student learn in a way that is best suited to the student as an individual.
+The supervisor acts as a guide towards helping the student "integrate and organize [the understanding of medicine] through experience and use with patient problems, employing the cognitive skill of the clinical reasoning process."
+In this way, the supervisor not only passes on to the student their unique personal point of view in clinical practice, but also gives the student another source.
+The supervisor's commitment is to helping the student learn in a way that is best suited to the student as an individual.

 The tutorial program provides access to higher education for many people who, for many reasons, of which a few are identified below, are not able to attend school.